 You may have read about cash management accounts.
 They go by a variety of names: hybrid checking, hybrid accounts, cash management vehicles.
 Like many consumer financial products, readers may be a bit unclear about how these accounts actually work — and to start, note that they are very different than the “cash management accounts” offered by certain online stock brokerages.

-Let’s get to the heart of the matter by defining what these new accounts are and whether they’re right for you and your money.
+We define these accounts and whether they’re right for you and your money.

 What is a cash management account?

-With some of the accounts reviewed below — like Aspiration’s Spend and Save and Simple’s Checking and Protected Goals Accounts — the product actually consists of a checking account (which typically earns little to no interest) linked with a savings account (which earns a pretty decent APY) and features instantaneous, unlimited transactions between the two.
-Others — like Radius’ Hybrid Checking — comprise a single checking account earning a high APY, minus all the usual requirements typical of a traditional high-yield checking account.
+With some of the accounts reviewed below — like Aspiration’s Spend and Save — the product actually consists of a checking account (which typically earns little to no interest) linked with a savings account (which earns a pretty decent APY) and features instantaneous, unlimited transactions between the two.
+Others comprise a single checking account earning a high APY, minus all the usual requirements typical of a traditional high-yield checking account.

 While cash management accounts consisting of both a checking and savings account earn some of the highest APYs, you need to watch out that you don’t keep the majority of your funds in the checking or spending portion — where it earns minimal interest.
 Because transferring funds between the checking and saving portions happens instantly and doesn’t come with any limits, this is an easy mistake to avoid.